 I’m going to stick to the “major” banks that issue reward cards (American Express, Citibank, Chase, Capital One and Barclays) because they are the ones you’ll be dealing with most of the time.

-*Cards in this article may give us a referral bonus if you signup with the provided links.
+*Cards in this article may give us a referral bonus if you sign up with the provided links.
 We do not recommend or endorse any particular bank or card and no bank has influenced this article in any way.

 American Express, or AMEX for short, has one of the easiest rules to understand when it comes to applying for their credit cards.
 If you currently have or have EVER had that particular card before, then you are most likely NOT eligible for a signup bonus again.
-There are some rare exceptions to this rule but assume that if you have ever possessed a particular card before, you will not ever get a bonus for that type of card again.
+There are some rare exceptions to this rule but assume that if you have ever possessed a particular AMEX card before, you will not ever get a bonus for that type of card again.
 There is NO TIME LIMIT on this rule.

 OK, so how about some good news?
 You’re able to get a bonus for each specific card.
 So you can get the bonus for both the Gold Card and the Platinum Card.
-If you’re able to sign up for a business card (and if you have any side business, you just might be), you are also able to get a signup bonus on both the Business Gold Rewards Card and the Business Platinum Card.
+If you’re able to sign up for a business card (and if you have any side business, you just might be), you’re also able to get a signup bonus on both the Business Gold Card and the Business Platinum Card.
 That’s not to forget the bonuses available when you signup for the AMEX Everyday cards and the AMEX Blue cards.

 The same rules go for the AMEX co-branded cards (Delta, Starwood, and Hilton).
 You can only get one signup bonus per card, but each different card is eligible.

 When you apply for an American Express card, there’s a pop-up box that will inform you if you’re not eligible for a signup bonus.
 That’s a nice thing for them to do but the system’s not perfect so it’s up to you to keep track if you’ve had a card before or not.